Find Grad Schools

 5 Yearly Graduations

 The 5th most popular school in the country for international relations majors who are seeking their doctor's degree is University of Central Florida.
 Each year, around 71,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-During the 2020-2021 academic year, 5 people received their doctor's degree in international relations from UCF.
+During the most recent year for which we have data, 5 people received their doctor's degree in international relations from UCF.

 #5